How Much Do Franchise Owners Make?

-But in the context of multi-unit ownership, when you then ask the question “how much money can you make owning a franchise?”, the answer can change quite dramatically.
+But in the context of multi-unit ownership, when you then ask the question of how much franchise owners make, the answer can change quite dramatically.

-Via multi-unit ownership, Guillermo Perales has turned a single SBA loan in 1997, into a billion-dollar holding company.
+Via multi-unit ownership, Guillermo Perales turned a single SBA loan in 1997 into a billion-dollar holding company.

 Guillermo was born in Mexico City and graduated college in Monterrey as a CPA.
 He got a job at a large Mexican food producer called Grupo Maseca, now known as Gruma.

 He always wanted to own his own business one day, so he lived very tight to save his money.

 In the late 1980s, Gruma transferred Perales to Dallas, where he oversaw the acquisition of other food companies.
 This experience gave him the confidence to go off on his own.

 Perales initially wanted to bring Golden Corral to his home country of Mexico in the early 1990s, but after the country’s economy collapsed, it was no longer a viable option for him.